 I couldn't help myself!
 I was dipping into some old travel stories when I got lost in dreams and memories.
 One of the joys of photography, is that when you study a place through your own lens, you remember details, feelings, smells, weather.
-I never seem to forget where I was and what . . .
+I never seem to forget where I was and what I was doing.
+Sometimes, I can even remember the . . .

 Following the edge